IDRFV/IDRFV/README.md

 ## 🎓 Data Analyst

 With 5 years of experience in the banking sector and software development, I specialize in using advanced tools and techniques to tackle complex data challenges.
 My goal is to provide clear, actionable insights through data analysis and visualization.
+My technical background enables me to approach problems from multiple perspectives, ensuring comprehensive solutions.

 ### 💡 Key Skills
 - 📊 **Data Analysis & Visualization**: Expertise in creating impactful visualizations and performing comprehensive data analyses.